Blendify/blender-manual/blender_docs/manual/interface/introduction.rst

    Links official web pages, the same could be found in the *Help* Menu of the Info Editor.
    See :ref:`help-menu`.
 Recent
-   Your most recently opened Blender files.
+   Your most recently opened blend-files.
 This gives quick and easy access to your recent projects.
 Recover Last Session
    Blender will try to recover the last session based on temporary files.
 See :doc:`/troubleshooting/recover`.